R98rayan/R98rayan/README.md

 - 👋 Hi, I’m Rayan AL-Ghamdi.
 - 👀 I’m interested in Factory Games, Animes, Programming.
-- 🌱 I’m currently learning Mobile Application developing.
+- 🌱 I’m currently learning Mobile, Website Application and Game developing.
-- 💞️ I’m looking to collaborate on ... nothing.
+- 💞️ I’m looking to collaborate with experience ppl.
 - 📫 How to reach me ...
-I don't know.
+I don't know, Twitter? @r98rayan.

 <!---
 R98rayan/R98rayan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.